-Areas with strong public transit are better able to preserve green space and pedestrian friendly streets.
-A recent report, Transit-Oriented Development in the United States, showed that public transit can support high-density land development; this reduces pressures to convert parks, wildlife preserves, and other green spaces into commercial and housing developments.
+Areas with strong public transit are better able to preserve green space and pedestrian-friendly streets.
+A recent report showed that public transit can support high-density land development; this reduces pressures to convert parks, wildlife preserves, and other green spaces into commercial and housing developments.

 Despite the negative effects of public transportation neglect, many Americans realize that public transit can mean better public health.
 A study on public transit and health published by the American Heart Association found that compared to drivers, people who regularly take public transportation are 44 percent less likely to be overweight, 34 percent less likely to be diagnosed with diabetes, and 27 percent less likely to have high blood pressure.
 Walking to and from stops is an easy way to increase physical activity.
 While car commuters stay sedentary, public transit users keep moving.